Liberal Party (Philippines): Legal issues

 Senator Leila de Lima, who led an investigation into alleged extrajudicial deaths in the early months of Duterte's war on drugs, was issued an arrest warrant in 2017 based on charges linked to the New Bilibid Prison drug trafficking scandal, which the party claimed was based on trumped-up charges, labelling the arrest "patently illegal".
 While on the whole, de Lima's investigation was seen by some pundits as an adversarial investigation that was a strategic mistake, others in the party simply saw it as a call to a review of the party's principles and how members have adhered to them.

+Senator De Lima has been fully acquitted of all criminal charges on June 24, 2024, marking the end of her legal battle and detention that lasted over six years.
+De Lima, a prominent critic of former President Rodrigo Duterte, described the charges as politically motivated to silence her investigations into Duterte's controversial drug war and alleged human rights abuses.

 In 2019, the party, along with other groups, was accused of planning a coup against the Duterte government.
 The party denounced the allegation and called it a state-sponsored threat of legal abuse, demanding the government provide evidence to back the claims.

+Liberal presidents

+As of 2024, there have been a total of 4 Liberal presidents.
+Those who won presidency under other parties are not included.